node-dmx/dmx/readme.md

 ## Community

 We're happy to help.
-Chat with us on IRC in #node-dmx on freenode.
+Chat with us on IRC in #dmx on libera.chat.